ishaanshah/GSoC-Proposal/Proposal.md

 ## Week 10
 Implement Top Genres graph.
 ## Week 11
-Work on integrating AB and MB.
+Work on integrating AB and LB.
+This will involve writing an API library to communicate with AB database.
 ## Week 12
 Implement Mood Analysis.
 ## Week 13 (Phase 2 evaluations here)